 To help you sort all this out, we’ve also created the local SEO checklist which will streamline your local SEO work so you can drive traffic to your site and your store.

 Local SEO is search engine optimization for businesses that service customers within a specific geography.
-It is SEO for businesses with a physical location.
+It is SEO for local businesses.